aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/03-setup.md

 ### 2. Add the `prepareInstallation()` and `prepareUninstallation()` functions

-Each `PluginSetup` contract is deployed only once and each plugin version will have its own `PluginSetup` contract.
+Each `PluginSetup` contract is deployed only once and each plugin version will have its own `PluginSetup` contract deployed.
 Accordingly, we instantiate the `implementation` contract via Solidity's `new` keyword as deployment with the minimal proxy pattern would be more expensive in this case.

 In order for the Plugin to be easily installed into the DAO, we need to define the instructions for the plugin to work effectively.
 We have to tell the DAO's Permission Manager which permissions it needs to grant or revoke.